DevWesleyLima/calculatorwuis/README.md

 # CalculatorWUIS
-C# Back-end project: Creating a calculator without user interface
+C# Back-end project: Creating a calculator without user interface and using a simplified code

 Method: Function Oriented